The pendulum has been swinging both ways in the conversation about creative work in recent years.

 Here’s one of my favorite people (she’s in my “Wishcraft Family“), talking about being vulnerable and uncomfortable (simple but not easy) in order to create something new and meaningful.
 It’s a helpful way to look at a writer’s life.

-My favorite quote from this particular video is this:
+My favorite quote from Brene Brown in this video is this:

 “Our objective here is not comfort.
 It’s being courageous; it’s innovation.”